Kelly Lindsey

 Kelly Ann Lindsey (born September 3, 1979) is an American soccer coach and former defender who played for the United States women's national soccer team and the San Jose CyberRays of Women's United Soccer Association (WUSA).
-She is currently the Royal Moroccan Football Federation women's football director.
+She is the COO and Head of Football Performance and Club Operations at Lewes F.C.

 Playing career

 College

 Lindsey attended and played college soccer for the University of Notre Dame.
 A tough defender with the Fighting Irish, Lindsey backstopped the team to a runners-up finish in the 1999 NCAA Division I Women's Soccer Championship.

 Club

 From 2001 to 2003, Lindsey played for the San Jose CyberRays of the professional Women's United Soccer Association.
-She was the number one pick in the 2001 WUSA Supplemental Draft.
+She was the number one pick in the 2001 WUSA supplemental draft.
 In 2001 the CyberRays won the championship game, beating Atlanta Beat on a penalty shootout.
 Soccer America magazine named Lindsey the 2001 Rookie of the Year.

 After the 2003 season, Lindsey reluctantly retired from professional soccer at the age of 23, due to persistent knee injuries.